slsa-framework/slsa/docs/_posts/2024-08-13-dep-confusion-and-typosquatting.md

 <!-- Footnotes themselves at the bottom. -->
 ## Notes

-[^1]:
-     Multi-registry behaviour is ecosystem and configuration specific, e.g. PyPI configured with the discouraged --extra-index-url flag would pick the highest version if a package is present in private and public instance.
-Overall the mechanics of the attack remain the same
+[^1]: Multi-registry behaviour is ecosystem and configuration specific, e.g. PyPI configured with the discouraged --extra-index-url flag would pick the highest version if a package is present in private and public instance.
+Overall the mechanics of the attack remain the same.